 - We may send you messages to notify you of any relevant changes, for example, to matters that could affect or inconvenience you.
 For example, a change to your usual store’s location, shop opening or closing hours.

 - We may send you direct marketing communications – we will send you information about our products, offers and discounts by email and/or post.
 You are free to opt out of these communications at any time by contacting us or going online and updating your preferences.
-For details, refer to the ‘How to contact us’ section.
+For details, please refer to the ‘How to contact us’ section.

-- We will invite you to respond to surveys and provide us with feedback of your experience in one of our stores.
+- We may invite you to respond to surveys and provide us with feedback of your experience in one of our stores.
 Where you respond to a survey or provide feedback, we process your personal data to help us improve our service to you and make our services and products more relevant to you.

 - We process your personal data to respond to complaints, queries and any claims made against us.